SoftInstigate/restheart-website/_includes/restheart-webchat.md

 {: .bs-callout.bs-callout-info}
-Click on `Editor` button and open the code of `message.service.ts`.
+Click on `Editor` button below and check out the code of `message.service.ts`.
 You'll see how is easy interacting with the RESTHeart API!

 <div id="rh-webchat-demo"></div>